Raforawesome/bento/README.md

-# Foundry
+# Bento

 A lightweight, secure authentication backend as a service (BaaS) built with Rust.

 ## Overview

-Foundry provides a robust API for user authentication, database features, file storage, and message passing.
+Bento provides a robust API for user authentication, database features, file storage, and message passing.
 It's designed to be integrated into your application stack with minimal setup, offering secure authentication primitives out of the box.

 ## Key Features